RobinAxelsson/robinaxelsson.github.io/_posts/2021-09-14-Containerization.markdown

 categories: cloud
 ---

-## In this Post we will use docker and GitHub to containerize an ASP.NET Hello World app
+## In this post we will use docker and GitHub to containerize an ASP.NET Hello World app

+### What is a container?
+A container is an application packaged with its own runtime environment.
+Like a shipping container it is standardized and modular to scale and be reused and shipped easily.
+Compared to virtual machines a container doesn't virtualize hardware and allocates memory, a container is therefor more flexible and more lightweight.
+Instead of an hypervisor the container runs by a container engine/runtime and is built from an container-image which in turn is built from an manifest file (in our case the Dockerfile).

+Note that even if the containers have an isolated environment you can open and map ports (in the same sense as you open ports with any OS) for communicating with the outside environment.
+As a side note you can even bash into an containers command-line from the host machine.

+There are a few different container technologies but for this assignment Docker is used.
 ### System:
 - MacOS Big Sur Version 11.5.2
 - Visual Studio Code